 Fabric Refresher Spray

-Pour the vodka into a spray bottle (pictured), and then the essential oil(s).
+- Pour the vodka into a 16-ounce spray bottle (like this), and then the essential oil(s).
 Shake the bottle to combine the vodka and oils.
 Finally, add the water and shake the bottle again.
-The spray doesn't have the strong scent that's generally associated with artificially-fragranced sprays.